ErikLetson/steem-lottobot/README.md

 ## Contributions

 Contributions are always welcome!
 Be sure you read [the license](LICENSE.txt) and that you sign [the signoff](SIGNOFF.txt) file.

+Also, if you use Lottobot or a modified version of it to run a lottery yourself, I would love to hear from you!
+You can email me at hmagellan (at) tutamail (dot) com.

 ## License